WaterBongo/WordHuntSearch/README.md

 <img src="./js/wordhunt.jpg" alt="drawing" width="200"/>

+(picture of wordhunt grid)

-## Features ❓❗
+## Game Features & Constraints ❓❗

-- Real-time traffic light detection
-- Audio notification when the light turns green
-- User-friendly mobile interface
-- effective as a dashcam
+- Words can only be used once
+- The longer the word, the more points you recieve
+- All words must be 3 letters or longer
+- The word must be able to be connected by the grid

 ## Tech Stack ✨